February 22, 2021 4:50 pm

 In virtual meetings, we notice a dramatic difference when we use breakout rooms as part of the meeting process.
-But what do facilitators need to consider when planning or launching breakout rooms?
+But what do virtual facilitators need to consider when planning or launching breakout rooms?
 The following is an abbreviated list or Breakout Room Best Practices from our new Zoom For Facilitator’s: Mastering Zoom Breakouts and Polling workshop:

 - Provide Clear Instructions: Provide clear activity instructions prior to launching the breakout rooms to ensure participants have a clear understanding of the exercise/task they are to complete/accomplish.
 You can provide this in a shared separate document and/or copy it into the chat

 - Create Comfort With Quick Demo: If participants have never experienced (or have very limited experience with) breakout rooms, you may want to have them experience it first in a 1-2 minute ice breaker.
 Instruct them to do the following to enhance their experience and comfort level, followed by a quick debrief after: